clipperhouse/words/README.md

 go get github.com/clipperhouse/words
 ```

 This requires a [Go installation](https://go.dev/doc/install).
 Note the bit about PATH in the instructions.
-(It’s early days, we'll support installers like `brew` at some point.)
+(It’s early days, we’ll support installers like `brew` at some point.)

 ### Example